Agum Gumelar

 Agum Gumelar (born 17 December 1945) is a politician and former general of the Indonesian National Armed Forces.
-He is a former minister having held several positions, a former chairman of Indonesian Football Association and National Sports Committee of Indonesia.
+He is a former minister, having held several positions, a former chairman of Indonesian Football Association and National Sports Committee of Indonesia.
 He is an alumnus of the National Military Academy in Magelang, Central Java and Medical Faculty of Padjadjaran University in Bandung, West Java.
 In 1998, he received a master's degree from Indonesian Global Management Institute, a diploma mill that was banned in 2005.

 Family

 Agum is married to Linda Amaliasari and has 2 children, Haris Khaseli Gumelar and Ami Dianti Gumelar.

 Military career

 Agum entered the Indonesian Military Academy in Magelang, Central Java in 1969.
-In 1973, he was appointed as staff in the Operational Command for the Restoration of Security and Order.
+In 1973, he was appointed staff in the Operational Command for the Restoration of Security and Order.

-In late 1987, Agum was promoted to Vice Intelligence Assistance of Special Force Command until 1990.
+In late 1987, Agum was promoted to Vice Intelligence Assistance of Special Force Command (Kopassus) until 1990.
 In 1991, he was transferred to Vice Intelligence of Jakarta military area command.
-In 1992 Agum was promoted to Chief of Danrem 042/Garuda Hitam at Lampung.
+In 1992 Agum was promoted to Danrem 042/Garuda Hitam in Lampung.

-In 1993, he was promoted as Director A of the Strategic Intelligence Board of Indonesian National Armed Forces and also promoted to Chief of Special Force Command.
+In 1993, he was promoted as Director A of the Strategic Intelligence Board of Indonesian National Armed Forces and also promoted to Commander of Kopassus.
 In 1994, he was promoted to the position of Chief of Staff of the Bukit Barisan Military Area Command until 1996 when he was again transferred and promoted as Chief of the Wirabuana Military Area Command until 1998.
 By 1998 he was promoted as Governor of National Resilience Institute, until 1999.